Dans-labs/dariah/docs/Functionality/Workflow.md

     their assessments and reviews, each with their detail records of criteria entries (in the self-assessment) and review entries (in the reviews).

-    ???+ abstract "documents"
+    ???+ abstract "records"
-        The coloured squares are particular records in the contribution, assessment, review, etc. collections.
+        The coloured squares are particular records in the contribution, assessment, review, etc. tables.
 We only mention the fields that play a role in the workflow.

     ???+ abstract "workflow attributes"